Public Policy Education and Advocacy

 - Priority Two: Champion the Low Income Housing Tax Credit (LIHTC) and New Markets Tax Credit (NMTC) that are the foundation of affordable housing and community development.

-- Priority Three: Promote affordable housing as a platform for new health.
+- Priority Three: Promote affordable housing as a platform for improved health.

 - Priority Four: Improve federal support for Community Development Financial Institutions like Mercy Loan Fund by advocating for more resources, participation and access, and improvements to the CDFI operating environment.

-- Priority Five: Promote the availability of community capital to support a robust affordable rental housing sector, including reform of the GSEs or successor entities.
+- Priority Five: Promote the availability of community capital to support a robust affordable rental housing sector, including reform of the GSEs or successor entitites.